Spinning Disc Reactor for Botanical Oil Extraction Using Water as the solvent

 Off-the-Shelf Components Used in Water Systems: Because we use water, the equipment that we use in the process to a great extent, is already available off-the-shelf.
 Since we use a large volume of water we want to use a closed loop system.
 Within that system we will need filters and particulate separators, which are already available and use the widespread in different industries.
 Water management has been around for thousands of years.
 Using water, we can avoid many of the fire code restrictions that currently exist for butane extraction systems.
 Because we do not use CO2, we do not have to worry about expensive pressure fittings or finding a supply of CO2.
 Same applies for ethanol – we do not use that solvent for the extraction process, which can save hundreds of thousands in consumables per year.

-Multiple Use: The concept of a continuous feed oil extraction system is not limited to botanicals such as Hemp.
+Multiple Use: The concept of a continuous feed oil extraction system is not limited to botanicals such as hops.
 This technology can also be used in other industrial applications, such as the production of biodiesel, algae oil harvesting, and in the high tech sector.

 Hi-Tech Applications – Quantum Dots, Silver Nano Particles, and Graphene: Quantum dots are semi conductor nano crystals which have already been identified for the use of the replacement of silicon solar cells.
 They have also been identified for use in the medical industry for finding cancer.
 In the electronics field quantum dots can be used for making television screens, and as a potential power storage media in batteries.
-Graphene is made from graphite, which can be made from activated carbon (hemp or other botanical feedstock).
+Graphene is made from graphite, which can be made from activated carbon (botanical feedstock).
 Graphene is the highly desired material which is stronger than steel, and more conductive than copper.
 We are also experimenting with LIB (Lithium Ion Battery) recycling, Cobalt, and gold recovery from integrated circuit waste.

 Design Goals: The overall goal with all of the design is to minimize complexity.
 By doing so, you can minimize maintenance, footprint, and overall initial and running costs.
 Coming up with an elegant, but substantially simpler design, is sometimes the most difficult.
 The actual SDR unit is comprised of patented Modular Blocks.
 Termed the Industrial Lego by the National Science Foundation, these interconnection fluid processing blocks provide rapid prototyping to commercial product in one format.